Updated June 8, 2021

 - Congestion or popping of the ears

-- Mouth breathing during sleep or trouble sleeping which causes one to feel tired during the day
+- Mouth breathing during sleep or trouble sleeping that causes fatigue during the day

 Seasonal Allergy Treatment Options